 The era of the Covid-19 pandemic worldwide, ushered in a new dimension of teaching music: ONLINE.
 While teaching (topics) online, has been relatively common in the west, however, it was a big leap for many teachers/educators/instructors/directors in many other parts of the world, especially in Asia, to take to the internet, and for us to meet our students and/or musicians on the screen.
 This round-table discussion, allows participants to share their experiences and exchange ideas on how to improve our teaching and directing online, especially during this period, but more so, in the future, when it is widely seen that the online platform is expected to be the next common method used to teach music.
 Discuss the programs used, contents taught, methods of delivery, ideas to share and explore.
 The session is recommended for educators, directors and activity facilitators.

-Whitechapel Maintenance presented by Katherine Hughes 9:00 AM Friday
+Whitechapel Maintenance presented by Kathryn Hughes 9:00 AM Friday